 As with all other applicants, medical doctors are entitled to an extension of their eligibility window for other reasons as well:

-- Maternity and Paternity leave – For Maternity leave, 18 months per child or longer if documented.
-As for Paternity leave – the extension will correspond to the actual break taken, as documented.
-In both cases, this could be considered an eligible extension regardless of whether the child was born before or after the first eligible degree award.
+- Maternity and Paternity leave – For Maternity leave, the extension is 18 months per child or longer if documented.
+As for Paternity leave – the extension will correspond to the time of the actual leave taken, as documented.
+In both cases, this could be considered an eligible extension regardless of whether the child was born before or after the first eligible degree completion.

-- Long-term illness of the PI or a close relative, as documented and if occurred after the first eligible degree award.
+- Long-term illness (more than 90 days) of the PI or a close relative, as documented and if occurred after the completion of the first eligible degree.

-- National (military) service, as documented and if occurred after the first eligible degree award.
+- National (military) service, as documented and if occurred after the first date rendering eligibility.

 Notably, extensions for the different eligible and documented reasons are additive.

 As can be seen, there is a lot to take into account when calculating your eligibility window.
 This is exactly why we’ve created our helpful ERC Eligibility Window Calculator tool.
-To calculate your eligibility for ERC – please see our eligibility window calculator.
+To assess your eligibility for ERC – please see our eligibility window calculator.